sleepEarly7z/easy-drive/README.md

 CPSC 455 2022S **Team 405 Found**

+## High-level Description
+Welcome to ezdrive!
+The ultimate website for finding a local driving instructor nearby you, or post our own business by registering as an instructor!
+The explore page contains all the instructors we have and you can filter them using the panel on the left.
+You can also register as a student/instructor and edit your profile.
+Find a great instructor?
+Leave him/her a review and give a 5 out 5 rating.

 ## Project Description

 -   The targeted users for this project are driving instructors and people seeking to get driver's licenses in BC.
 It provides a platform for student drivers to find ideal instructors based on locations, services they need, etc.